tomlajtos/my-dev-notes_dendron/vault/winc-academy-notes.front-end-course.12_react-advanced.04_context.md

 ```

 **This will make sure that our App component is nice and clean when we use multiple contexts**.
-It is better than keeping different kinds of context states inside the App component
+It is better than keeping different kinds of context-states inside the App component

 3. **Creating a custom context hook**
-   A custom context hook will make the process of:
+   A custom context hook will make the process of

-   importing useContext > importing Context > calling useContext nicer.
+> importing useContext > importing Context > calling useContext

+nicer.

 ```javascript
 import { useContext } from "react";